Dessert spoon: Culinary measure

+In the United Kingdom, a dessert spoon is traditionally 2 British imperial fluid drachms (1/4 of a British imperial fluid ounce).
+1 UK dessert spoon is the equivalence of 1/2 UK tablespoon, 2 UK teaspoons, or 4 UK salt spoons.

+A metric dessert spoon is 10mL, the equivalence of 2 metric teaspoons.

 Apothecary measure

 As a unit of Apothecary measure, the dessert-spoon was an unofficial but widely used unit of fluid measure equal to two fluid drams, or 1/4 fluid ounce.
 However, even when approximated, its use was discouraged: "Inasmuch as spoons vary greatly in capacity, and from their form are unfit for use in the dosage of medicine, it is desirable... to be measured with a suitable medicine measure."

 In the United States and pre-1824 England, the fluid ounce was 1/128 of a Queen Anne wine gallon (which was defined as exactly 231 cubic inches) thus making the dessert-spoon approximately 1/4 USfloz.
 The post-1824 (British) imperial Apothecaries' dessert-spoon was also 1/4 fluid ounce, but the ounce in question was 1/160 of an imperial gallon, approximately 277.4 cubic inches, yielding a dessert-spoon of approximately 1/4 impfloz.

 In both the British and American variants of the Apothecaries' system, two tea-spoons make a dessert-spoon, while two dessert-spoons make a table-spoon.
 In pharmaceutical Latin, the Apothecaries' dessert-spoon is known as cochleare medium, abbreviated as cochl. med. or less frequently coch. med., as opposed to the tea-spoon (cochleare minus or minimum) and table-spoon (cochleare magis or magnum).